AdaCore/spark2014/docs/ug/en/source/spark_libraries.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The visible specification of formal containers is in |SPARK|, with suitable preconditions on subprograms to ensure correct usage, while their private part and implementation is not in |SPARK|.
+The visible specification of formal containers is in |SPARK|, with suitable contracts on subprograms to ensure correct usage, while their private part and implementation is not in |SPARK|.
 Hence, |GNATprove| can be used to prove correct usage of formal containers in client code, but not to prove that formal containers implement their specification.